Skip to main content

 To support victims and contribute to strengthening their capacity to defend themselves against racism and discrimination.

-• To support victims to organize themselves in seeking remedies, initiatives (counselling, monitoring, etc.) and preventive measures in counteracting racism and discrimination.
+• To support victims in organising themselves to seek remedies, initiatives (counselling, monitoring, etc.) and preventive measures in counteracting racism and discrimination,

-• To establish disciplinary measures within the routine functions of the city authority in regard to racist acts or behaviour by city employees.
+• To establish disciplinary measures as part of the standard procedures of the city authority in regard to racist acts or behaviour by city employees.

 Resources